Aim of this guidance

 Often, it’s easy to make assumptions about what was involved.
 Consider these examples:

-When recruiting to a particular role, there are two combined factors to consider when looking at an applicant’s criminal record:
+When recruiting to any role, there are two combined factors to consider when looking at an applicant’s criminal record:

 - The details of the criminal record disclosed by the applicant.
-This is best considered by having a face-to-face discussion with the applicant.
+This is best considered by having a face-to-face discussion with the applicant and in the context of the job description.

 When to assess